 (To avoid overwhelming newbies with too many options, I’ve only included my favorite generalist shops, and left out many excellent specialty shops and fire-centric shops that you’ll surely find your way to once you have more specific preferences.)

 - 3 ways to make poi from everyday items by Kate Riegle van West

 - 3 designs for DIY poi by Drex

 - How to make sock poi by Kids Craft Room

-- Buying or DIYing a rope dart by me
+- Buying or DIYing a rope dart for any budget by me

 - How to make a hula hoop by RubyHooping